cscorley/dissertation/chapters/3_method/1_approach.md

 ## Modeling Changeset Topics

-In this section we describe our approach to a modeling changeset topics and how we apply them for feature location and developer identification.
+In this section I describe my approach to a modeling changeset topics and how I apply them for feature location and developer identification.

 ![Constructing a search engine with snapshots\label{fig:snapshot-flt}](figures/snapshot-flt.pdf)